grammyjs/tools/CONTRIBUTING.md

 In case you’d like to get some inspiration what we're working on, check out the [issues list](https://github.com/grammyjs/tools/issues).
 They are labeled according to the type of issue, the tool they relate to, and how good of a first issue they are.

-## A Few Words on Astro, Vue, React and Other Frameworks
+## A Few Words on Astro, Vue, React.js and Other Frameworks

 **TL;DR** we use Astro because it supports multiple frameworks, and that makes it easier for anyone to contribute, since they can use whatever they're familiar with

-grammY Tools started as a single React website, which featured the Filter Query Browser.
+grammY tools started as a React.js website, which featured the Filter Query Browser.
 After a while, some people built up an interest to participate on its development, which led to a [discussion](https://t.me/grammyjs/118131) about how we should proceed with it, what frameworks we should use, and what was the future of the website.

 After debating on different approaches and technologies, we decided it was best if we could use multiple UI frameworks, since that's what allow the biggest amount of people to contribute.